JCR-UK

 • (iv) Listed as the congregation's address in Jewish Year Books from 1932.

-• (v) The Wilson Street Synagogue's Golden Jubilee Souvenir Brochur (1980), p.3.
+• (v) The Wilson Road Synagogue's Golden Jubilee Souvenir Brochur (1980), p.3.
 The principal officers of thw Building Committeee were Joseph Newman (chairman), L. Finestone (vice chairman) Ellis Pearson (treasurer) and L. Chapman and Hyman Stone (hon. secretaries)

 • (vii) Armin Krausz's Sheffield Jewry p.17.